Book a call with us

 Sunshine vibes and poolside tunes to get me through these long winter days.
 Download the app to listen on your phone, or mac and and enjoy the preloaded playlists.
 Pass me a margarita!

-I discovered Gabrielle Bernstein last summer, inhaling her book The Universe has got your bank while on holiday in France.
+I discovered Gabrielle Bernstein last summer, inhaling her book The Universe has got your back while on holiday in France.
 Since then I've literally read her entire repertoire.
 I can't get enough of her positivity and make picking an affirmation card the first task of my day.

 I discovered Marie Forleo at the end of 2019 and devoured her book Everything is Figureoutable in a day.
 I love her New Jersey no nonsense approach to problem solving and how she's all about the fun.
 Because we all need more of that.